 “You are welcome, masters!
 Welcome, all!”
 To quote Shakespeare, as I often do!

-Join me now in a journey to other realms, be swept up in new-spun mythologies, and spellbound by their sounds!
+Join me now in adventures to other realms, be swept up in new mythologies, and in your imagination… behold!

 Your loves, as mine to you!